riloraspopo/auto-lyrics/README.md

-# Auto Lyrics
+# Auto Lyrics (Personal Edit)

+> **Note:** This is a personal edit/fork of Auto Lyrics by Rilo.
+>
+> **Differences & Custom Features in this version:**
+> - **Removed Media Player Identity:** Stripped media intents/services so Android Auto doesn't confuse the app as a media source/player.
+> - **Multi-Source Fetching:** Added SyncLRC alongside LRCLIB for better lyrics coverage.
+> - **On-Device Translation:** Uses Google ML Kit to automatically translate lyrics locally on the device.
+> - **Fixed AA Rendering Lag:** Patched the Android Auto UI refresh loop so lyrics sync smoothly across continuous track changes without hitting AA rate limits.

-An Android Auto app that displays synced lyrics for the currently playing song, powered by [LRCLIB](https://lrclib.net/).
+An Android Auto app that displays synced lyrics for the currently playing song, powered by [LRCLIB](https://lrclib.net/) and SyncLRC.

 ## Features